meg-coningsby/foster-hero-app-project2/README.md

 Planned future enhancements for the app:

--   Link animals together via a parent or sibling relationship.
+-   Link animals together via a parent or sibling relationships.
--   Allow edit / remove access for admins, even if it isn't their animal / user profile.
+-   Allow add / edit of vets for admin users.
+-   Have filtering of vet appointments between past & upcoming appointments.
+-   Allow editing / deletion of vet appointments, but only by the foster carer of the animal or an admin.

 <a id="item-six"></a>